CodingCoeyn/mood_tracker/README.md

 ## Goals
 Record daily mood and graph the fluctuations over time.
-The goal is to track & anticipate changes in mood - to know if you should stock up on chocolate or ~~plan a night out.~~
+The goal is to track & anticipate changes in mood.

 ## Stack
 Frontend: React, D3.js <br>